How does the program work?

 Migration from IMAP to Exchange

 When you migrate data from IBM Notes, Zimbra, Google Workspace (formerly G Suite) or any other IMAP-supporting services, CodeTwo Exchange Migration accesses source server via Internet Message Access Protocol (IMAP) to migrate emails to Exchange.
 Migration via IMAP supports only email folders, which means that other types of folders like contacts, calendars or tasks are not migrated in this scenario.

 In the IMAP migration scenario, CodeTwo Exchange Migration can be installed on any workstation which has access to both your source IMAP server and the target Exchange server.
 For target server connection, the program uses Exchange Web Services (EWS).

 Unlike when using EWS or MAPI, IMAP makes it impossible for administrators to provide only their credentials to migrate other users’ mailboxes.
-This is why the program will ask you, in one of the configuration steps, to provide a CSV file containing users’ credentials allowing for access to source mailboxes.
+This is why during the configuration the program will ask you to provide a CSV file containing users’ credentials that can access source mailboxes.

-Using the IMAP connection is welcome only if you need to migrate from a hosted Exchange or other server to which you have limited access or the one that does not support EWS or MAPI.
+Using the IMAP connection is recommended only if you need to migrate from a server to which you have limited access or one that does not support EWS or MAPI.
 If that is not the case and you are migrating from an on-premises Exchange, use EWS or MAPI connections instead.